Last updated on August 23rd, 2023 at 11:50 am

 Yule is an ancient celebration of the winter solstice, from late December to the New Year, and is one of the oldest winter celebrations in the world.
 The word is older than Christianity; it comes to us from the Anglo-Saxon géol and the Old Norse jól, but its ultimate origin is unknown.
 In modern Britain, Yule, or Yuletide, is still used as a term to describe the festive season.

-The Yule log was a carefully selected log, or tree trunk, that was lit from the burnt stump of the previous year’s log – which had been carefully stored.
+The Yule log was a carefully selected log, or tree trunk, lit from the burnt stump of the previous year’s log – which had been carefully stored.
 So there was continuity from one year to the next.
 It was important to keep the Yule log burning for 12 days (the twelve days of Christmas?) through the shortest, dark, nights of winter.
 The custom is common, with variations and using different woods, throughout northern Europe.

 However, today’s Yule log, more often than not, is a chocolate-covered sponge cake.